HimesGroup/taffeta/README.md

 **Output files:**

-This script uses the many output files created in step of alignment and quantification, converts these sample-specific files into matrices that include data for all samples, and then creates an Rmd document.
+This script uses the many output files created in step 1), converts these sample-specific files into matrices that include data for all samples, and then creates an Rmd document.

 The report and accompanying files are contained in: